Building a community of unfollowers

 A second-hand marketplace for the cool kids of London, Paris, New York, and LA; Depop is a cultural sensation.
 While their following was growing fast, they didn’t have a singular proposition to rally behind.

 We decided to start a movement, and created ‘We the unfollowers’.
 Based on what it means to be part of Depop’s community, we built the brand on the idea of rejecting the norms and being proudly and authentically yourself.

-This drove the spirit and brand work; including typeface, colour, tone of voice, and ultimately the logo itself.
+This concept drove the spirit of the brand and visual identity, including logo, typeface, colour and tone of voice.
 The logo is too wide, the typeface is too bold, the colour is default.

-This new look and feel cemented depop’s place in urban youth culture,the app's now a staple item on most smartphones for the under 25s.
-We went on to work with depop again, to conceptualise and create their first ever global campaign.
+This new look and feel cemented Depop’s place in urban youth culture.
+The app is now a staple item on smartphones for any under 25.
+We went on to work with Depop again, to conceptualise and create their first ever global campaign.

 Where big ad agencies had missed the point, we took the project right back to where it should have started; the users.
 Instead of projecting our own voice, we used bios straight from Depop’s community to show the world exactly what it’s about.
-Don’t know what ‘bad bish style y2k’ is?
-Download the app and find out.

 Following the launch of its fresh brand identity and a campaign that stayed true to its audience, Depop’s following skyrocketed and they reached 35 million users in 2022.
 To date they continue to thrive, with up to 140,000 new listings daily.